Inspiration / Home Tour / Schoolhouse Spaces: Works Real Estate

 Schoolhouse Spaces: Works Real Estate

-This week we ventured to the idyllic office space of Works Real Estate; a Portland-based firm known for their professional yet personable approach to helping others find their lifelong home.
+This week we ventured to the idyllic office space of Works Real Estate, opens in a new tab; a Portland-based firm known for their professional yet personable approach to helping others find their lifelong home.
 Filled with an abundance of greenery and natural light, all it takes is a peek to see that the the interior has been carefully considered with the client in mind.
 Inspired by their impeccable design intent and execution, we asked the Works Real Estate Team to tell us more about their Schoolhouse picks and how the creative process unfolded.

 Tell us about Works Real Estate.
 How did you get started?